busranur-erpay/Upschool-Progress/Projeler/Project 01 - Layout Exercise Project/README.md

-# :hibiscus: Layout Exercise Project :hibiscus: UI Design
+# :hibiscus: Layout Exercise Project :hibiscus: UI Design and DataBinding

 This exercise project is my first experience with Kotlin.
 This project is an assignment given from Android Development Program in UpSchool.
 The purpose of this project is to create the layout design that is closest to the design in the [link] given to us.